Death of the Author by Nnedi Okorafor

 She turned and wheeled up the boardwalk.
 She smiled to herself, feeling a warmth that emanated from within.
 "Yeah," she said.
 "Just like a robot." (p.58)

-This metaphor of art as being valuable only in so far as it expresses its author's will--a tool whose utility is dictated by the extent to which it communicates the intentions of its user--is further explored as Zelu's fame grows, and she comes to the attention of Hugo Wagner.
+This metaphor of art as being a tool which expresses its author's will is further explored as Zelu's fame grows, and she comes to the attention of Hugo Wagner.
 Desiring to employ Zelu as a test case for his newly invented exos, Hugo reaches out to Zelu immediately after reading her newly published novel, and expresses an interest in working with her in part due to the way that he feels her book showcases the very same robotic technology he has spent his life researching.
+In essence, Hugo's exos represent an element of Zelu's story which has been made real, with Zelu's novel and accompanying fame facilitating the creation of a technology that otherwise wouldn't exist.
+Much as with the self-driving SUV, this is a technology which is presented to Zelu as existing for the purpose of facilitating her personal freedom and agency.

-Yet while Hugo's exos are indeed eventually shown to function in the way that he promises (after extensive training with these devices, Zelu gains the ability to walk unassisted) the nature of this technology also means that the freedom it affords her is just as ambiguous as the freedom facilitated by the self-driving car.
-Not only is it the case that the exos do not actually act out Zelu's direct intensions in the manner of a traditional prosthesis (these robotic limbs instead merely interpret subconscious muscle movements in Zelu's lower torso, and then maneuver her paralyzed legs through a series of pre-programmed motions in response to what an advanced machine-learning algorithm thinks are her intended actions), but even Hugo's interest in working with Zelu is continually highlighted by Okorafor as potentially suspect.
+Yet while Hugo's exos are indeed eventually shown to function in the way that he promises (after extensive training with these devices, Zelu gains the ability to walk unassisted) the nature of this technology also means that the freedom it affords her is complicated.
+Not only is it the case that the exos do not actually act out Zelu's direct intensions in the manner of a traditional prosthesis (these robotic limbs instead merely interpret subconscious muscle movements in Zelu's lower torso, and then maneuver her paralyzed legs through a series of pre-programmed motions in response to what an advanced algorithm thinks are her intended actions), but even Hugo's interest in working with Zelu is continually highlighted by Okorafor as potentially suspect.
+Is Hugo simply a well-meaning engineer who was inspired by Rusted Robots, and therefore eager to utilize the resources at his disposal to further Zelu's goals?
+Alternately, is he seeking to capitalize on the favorable coverage his exos will receive should he "cure" a famous author of her disability?

-Wisely, Okorafor treats these questions surrounding creativity, bodily autonomy, and personal agency with the care that these subjects require, and in part uses them as a launching point for a broader discussion of the social issues surrounding disability rights and implicit ableism.
-When Zelu's parents initially express concern regarding their daughter's decision to work with Hugo, what starts out as a series of entirely valid critiques of the commercial motives underlying Hugo's decision to contact Zelu quickly reveal a much more fraught dynamic existing within Zelu's family itself.
+Wisely, Okorafor treats these heavy questions surrounding creativity, bodily autonomy, and personal agency with the care that these subjects require, and in part uses them as a launching point for a broader discussion of the social issues surrounding disability rights and ableism.
+For instance, when Zelu's parents initially express concern regarding their daughter's decision to work with Hugo, what starts out as a series of potentially valid critiques of the commercial motives underlying Hugo's technology quickly highlight a much more fraught dynamic already shown to have been existing within Zelu's family itself.
+While the concerns which Zelu's parents raise regarding Hugo's reasons for working with their daughter could be seek as deriving from a concern for Zelu's safety, the context in which these concerns are expressed nevertheless reveal an underlying assumption assumption that due to Zelu's disability, she is forever unworthy of the personal agency and freedom required to make personal decisions about her body and future.

 "How does this man even know about you?" her mother asked.